 Security Features & Design Level 1

 Some problems are best solved only once.
 Rather than have each project team implement all of their own security features (e.g., authentication, role management, key management, audit/log, cryptography, protocols), the SSG provides proactive guidance by building and publishing security features for other groups to use.
+Generic security features often have to be tailored for specific platforms, such as mobile.
+For example, a mobile crypto feature will need at least two versions to cover Android and iOS if it uses low-level system calls.
 Project teams benefit from implementations that come pre-approved by the SSG and the SSG benefits by not having to repeatedly track down the kinds of subtle errors that often creep into security features.
 The SSG can identify an implementation they like and promote it as the accepted solution.

 Security Features & Design Level 2